By: Marilyn L. Davis

 Stinking Thinking is Everywhere

-But what is Stinking Thinking that gets us in trouble, causes us to view the world through a distorted lens, or just doesn’t make sense when we analyze the thoughts?
+But what are the types of Stinking Thinking that get us in trouble, causes us to view the world through a distorted lens, or just doesn’t make sense when we analyze the thoughts?

 8 Types of Stinking Thinking

-The distortions are easily categorized and when we learn to find them, we can change them.
 Sometimes it’s as easy (and hard) as learning to perceive the glass as half full and not half empty.
-When we recognize the faulty thinking and negative perceptions, we can make the effort to change.
+When we recognize faulty thinking and negative perceptions, we can make an effort to change.
 That’s one of the blessings of recovery.

 So, what are the distortions and how do they show up in our lives?

-1. Overgeneralization creates a false picture of reality by taking one fact or event and making a general rule out of it.
-You then do not bother to verify the truth of your thinking.
+Overgeneralization happens when you take one fact or even and make the outcome the rule.
+You don’t bother to verify the truth of your thinking.
 From an isolated situation where you were not successful, you create the impression of yourself that you will always fail.
-You will know that you are over-generalizing when you think in absolutes.
-Clue words for over-generalization include:
+You know you are over-generalizing when you think in absolutes like Never, Always, All, None, Everybody, Nobody, No one.

 A better way of thinking would be “Sometimes I have not been successful” and not, “I am never successful.”
 Over-generalization can fuel self-pity – stating “I’m the only person in treatment or recovery without a supportive family” is not valid but “Some of the people in the program have supportive families” is.